austinhawthorne/nile-readiness-test/README.md

 - **tigervnc_namespace.sh**: Alternative script that uses TigerVNC instead of WayVNC (more compatible with different systems)
 - **macvlan_vnc.sh**: Improved script that uses macvlan to link the physical interface to the namespace (recommended)
 - **nrt.py**: Runs FRR tests in the default namespace without moving interfaces to namespaces
+- **nrt_combined.py**: Enhanced version of nrt.py that more closely follows the original implementation with better OSPF handling

 ## Prerequisites